antquinonez/Far-Finer-ARBES/README.md

 ## Tools

+### Candidate Evaluation Tool - Desktop
+This tool runs on your compputer.
+See the `Code/Desktop/dpg` directory for instructions.

 ### Candidate Evaluation Tool - Airtable

 This tool, built on the Airtable platform, addresses all Basic Use Cases.